A Transform Method for Evolution PDEs on a Finite Interval: Conclusions

 {\bf (a)} For equation (\ref{eq1}), the domain $D$ is the union of the first and third quadrant of the complex $k$-plane.
-For Dirichlet (or Neumann) boundary conditions, $\Delta(k)=0$ for $k=\frac{m\pi}{L}$, $m\in{\mathbb Z}$, thus the contours along the positive and negative real axes must be deformed.
+For Dirichlet (or Neumann) boundary conditions, $\Delta(k)=0$ if $k=\frac{m\pi}{L}$, $m\in\,\mathbb Z$, thus the contours along the positive and negative real axes must be indented.
 Furthermore, it can be shown that the relevant integral can be computed entirely in terms of a sum of residues.
-Thus the solution can be rewritten as an infinite series.
-This is consistent with the well known form of the solution as given by a sine series.
+Thus there exists an alternative representation of the solution in the form of an infinite series.
+This representation is consistent with the well known form of the solution as given by a sine series.

-{\bf (b)} For equation ({\ref{eq2}), the domain $D$ is shown in figure (\ref{zerosb}).
-For Dirichlet boundary conditions, $\Delta(k)=0$ for $k=\frac{m\pi}{L}+\frac{i}{2}$, $m\in{\mathbb Z}$, thus $\Delta(k)\neq 0$ for $k$ in $D$.
-However, just as in (a) above, it is possible to rewrite these integrals in terms of an infinite sum, see equation (\ref{eq2ex}).
-This is consistent with the solution that can be obtained using the set of eigenfunctions corresponding to the complex eigenvalues of the problem, see \cite{dym}.
+{\bf (b)} For equation ({\ref{eq2}), the domain $D$ is shown in figure (\ref{heatdom}).
+For Dirichlet boundary conditions, $\Delta(k)=0$ for $k=\frac{m\pi}{L}$, $m\in{\mathbb Z}$, thus $\Delta(k)\neq 0$ for $k$ in $D$ and there is {\em no} need to indent the contour.
+However, since this equation is of even order, it is still possible to rewrite these integrals in terms of an infinite sum, see equation (\ref{eq2ex}).
+This is consistent with the classical series solution.

+For more complicated boundary conditions, such as Robin-type conditions, the integral representation of the solution (\ref{eq4ex}) is more {\em effective} than the series representation.